 Nicholas Evans

-In 1982, Evans began producing arts documentaries, focusing on famous writers, painters, and filmmakers.
-His work garnered international acclaim, with several documentaries winning awards.
-Notably, in 1983, he produced a film about the legendary British director David Lean, who became a friend and mentor to Evans.
-Lean's encouragement played a pivotal role in Evans's decision to transition from factual content to fiction writing.
+In 1982, Evans started producing arts documentaries on famous writers, painters, and filmmakers, many of which won international awards.
+In 1983, he made a film about the British director David Lean, who became a friend and mentor, encouraging Evans to switch from fact to fiction.

 Are you sure you want to delete this?